codatio/codat-docs/docs/usecases/summary/automating-payables.md

 Codat provides you with demo guides, where you can see our products in action.
 Check back soon to view our demo built specifically for the payables automation use case.

+---

 ### Read next

-Review the range of [use cases](/usecases/overview) Codat can support you with and find one that suits you best.
+Review the full range of [use cases](/usecases/overview) Codat can support you with and find one that suits you best.